factom-protocol/FIS/FIS/DID.md

 **Recovery and replacement of keys**
 ================================

-Factom DID's have a hierarchical structure of public keys, where \#key-0 is the highest priority and \#key-n the lowest.
+Factom DID's have a hierarchical structure of public keys, where key priority 0 is the highest priority and key priority n (unbounded) the lowest.
 It is up to the user and application of the DIDs how many levels are being used.
 As explained management Keys are about creating the Factom Entries itself.
 They also allow you to add or replace keys.
 These do not only have to be management keys, but will be DID keys as well.

 A key replacement can be authorized by any valid management key at the same or higher priority implicitly, unless a priorityRequirement is explicitly set.
-In that case the key can only be replaced by a key at the afformentioned priority or higher.
+In that case the key can only be replaced by a key at the aforementioned priority or higher.
 Valid management key means it has to be a previously registered management key for this DID.
 Addition of keys is only allowed by a higher level key.
 If addition of a same level key is desired without using a higher level key, the only solution is to revoke a current key at the same level and add the key, provided that the key being revoked does not have a priorityRequirement value higher than the current priority.

  Such a scheme allows for an entity to store their keys in various levels of security.
 For example:

--   \#key-level-0 - in cold storage
+-   \#key priority 0 - in cold storage

--   \#key-level-1 - on an airgapped machine
+-   \#key priority 1 - on an air gapped machine

--   \#key-level-2 - used in applications (a.k.a. the hot key)
+-   \#key priority 2 - used in applications (a.k.a. the hot key)

 If the hot key is lost or compromised, the other two higher priority keys are able to authorize a replacement.
 Please note that having multiple keys at the same level is allowed.